 Every Hong Kong hotel supplier invoice gets coded to a USALI department before posting to the GL — line items mapped across Schedule 1 (Rooms), Schedule 2 (Food and Beverage), Schedule 3 (Other Operated Departments), Schedule 5 (Administrative and General), Schedule 6 (Information and Telecommunications), Schedule 7 (Sales and Marketing), Schedule 8 (Property Operation and Maintenance) and the new Schedule 9 (Energy, Water and Waste).
 The USALI 12th Revised Edition takes effect for accounting periods beginning 1 January 2026, with new dedicated schedules for Full-Time Equivalents, Executive Lounge, Loyalty Programs, and Brand and Operator costs.
 That is why HK hotel finance teams are now re-mapping AP coding workflows before each weekly Angliss, DCH, Wismettac, CLP, HK Electric or Diversey invoice hits the night-audit posting cycle.

-The audience is the financial controller, director of finance or AP supervisor at an independent boutique hotel, mid-tier business hotel, lifestyle or design hotel, serviced-apartment operator, or a small hotel group of 2 to 10 properties below the international flag-brand tier — the band that runs on USALI departmental discipline but does not have corporate finance in head office maintaining the chart of accounts on its behalf.
-The work runs in HKD on a Sage 300, SUN Systems, Oracle Financials Cloud or NetSuite stack at the upper end and on Xero, MYOB or QBO at the boutique end, and the AP coder is dealing with the actual invoice on the actual day it arrives.
+The audience is the financial controller, director of finance or AP supervisor at an independent boutique, mid-tier business hotel, lifestyle or design hotel, serviced-apartment operator or small group (2-10 properties) running on USALI discipline without head-office finance maintaining the chart of accounts.
+The stack is HKD on Sage 300, SUN Systems, Oracle Financials Cloud or NetSuite at the upper end, Xero, MYOB or QBO at the boutique end, and the AP coder is dealing with the actual invoice on the actual day.

 What Changed for AP Coding in USALI 12th Edition